kevcorky/Task-Builder/README.md

 Run!

-The generated task should look, more or less, exactly like how it appeared in the Task Builder.
+The generated task should look, apart from the graphical differences, exactly like how it appeared in the Task Builder.